klessydra/OoO/README.md

 Architecture: Klessydra-OoO is a six pipeline stage processor Fetch-Decode, Rename, Issue, Registerfile, Execute/Ld-Str, Writeback.
 The Renamed register file has a parametrizable number of registers.
 The registerfile can support up-to twelve read ports and three write ports.
 A commit counter handles the out-of-order commit of the registers, and an ROB handles the recovery in case of traps or branch misses.

- The OoO furhter supports the vector accelerator present in the T2M, T13, and S1.
+ The OoO furhter supports the vector accelerator present in the Morph, T13, and S1.